General paresis is a problem with mental function due to damage to the brain from untreated syphilis.

 Treating primary syphilis and secondary syphilis infections will prevent general paresis.

 Practicing safer sex, such as limiting partners and using protection, may reduce the risk of getting infected with syphilis.
-Avoid direct skin contact with persons who have secondary syphilis.
+Avoid direct skin contact with people who have secondary syphilis.

 Radolf JD, Tramont EC, Salazar JC.
 Syphilis (Treponema pallidum).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 239.